lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 > This document details the results of a comparative analysis between two open source geospatial big data frameworks: GeoWave and GeoMesa.
 > A feature comparison and a set of performance tests with analysis are presented.
-> We conclude that although there is a large set of overlapping features, most specifically around indexing
+> We have concluded that despite a large set of overlapping features, most specifically around indexing
 > and querying spatial and spatiotemporal data in Accumulo, the projects should not be considered
 > the same.
 Through analyzing performance test data, we make three conclusions about the performance characteristics
 > of the current versions of the systems (GeoMesa 1.2.6 and GeoWave 0.9.3) for use case of indexing spatial and spatiotemporal data in Accumulo:
 > 1. GeoMesa performed better against queries with large result counts while GeoWave performed better
 > on smaller result sets; 2.
 GeoWave performed better against queries with larger temporal bounds, while
 > GeoMesa performed better when the temporal bounds were smaller (around a couple of weeks or less);
-> and 3. that GeoWave outperforms GeoMesa in multitenancy use cases, where there are 16 to 32 queries being
+> and 3.
+GeoWave outperforms GeoMesa in multitenancy use cases, where there are 16 to 32 queries being
 > executed against the system in parallel.
-We also find that the two systems perform reasonably well
+We also find the two systems perform reasonably well
-> in all cases, and that neither system was dominant in performance characteristics.
+> in all cases, and neither system was dominant in performance characteristics.
 We provide recommendations
-> for was the two projects can collaborate moving forward in light of this analysis.
+> for ways the two projects can collaborate moving forward in light of this analysis.

 ## Introduction

 GeoMesa and GeoWave are two open source projects that deal with large geospatial data.
-These projects at a high level have solutiongs to  many of the same types of problems.
+At a high level these projects have solutions to many of the same types of problems.
 Because of this overlap, it has been difficult for new users approaching the big geospatial data community to understand what the differences are between these projects and what project should be used in what circumstances.
 For some of their most overlapping functionality, for example indexing spatial and spatiotemporal data in Accumulo, the differences between the two projects can be unclear to even veterans of big geospatial data processing.
-This lack of clarity is a problem that this document aims to address.
+This lack of clarity is a problem this document aims to address.

-In Summer of 2016, Azavea conducted a comparative analysis of GeoWave and GeoMesa in order to gain a deeper understanding of the GeoWave and GeoMesa projects as compared to each other, and in order to share that understanding with the big geospatial data community.
+In the summer of 2016, Azavea conducted a comparative analysis of GeoWave and GeoMesa in order to gain a deeper understanding of the GeoWave and GeoMesa projects as compared to each other, and to share that understanding with the big geospatial data community.
-This document contains the results of our efforts and aims to provide a more clear picture of how the projects are different from each other and what use cases fit better to either project, so that the big geospatial data community can a deeper understanding of these two outstanding projects and better utilize their functionality.
+This document contains the results of our efforts and aims to provide a more clear picture of how the projects are different from each other and what use cases fit best to either project.
+We hope this aids the big geospatial data community in gaining a deeper understanding of these two outstanding projects and allows better utilization of their functionality.

 Along with an understanding how the projects are different from each other, this comparative anaysis aims to provide information and guidance to potential future collaboration efforts between the GeoWave and GeoMesa projects.